Five Things Utilities Should Consider for Energy Storage

 So, while it is important to include energy storage in Integrated Resource Plans and to evaluate the different options extensively, it is also essential to get the ball rolling on some projects and programs.
 This allows utilities to test out solutions, response rates, incentives, among other things, as well as better understand the various benefits that storage can provide today, not hypothetically in the future.

 Storage is a necessity in a world of high renewable penetration.
 As the costs of wind and solar continue to fall, adoption of these renewables will increase.
 Furthermore, as states and countries revisit their energy policies to include storage incentives, the only way to balance the grid is to have flexible load, making energy storage the clear path forward.
 So, go out there and start planning for it.
+And, if you’re interested in learning how to optimize your grocery store or refrigerated warehouse, contact us today.

 John Lerch is the VP of Sales and Marketing at Axiom Exergy.
 He brings over a decade of experience in the energy sector to the thermal energy storage startup focused on enabling energy flexibility for supermarket and cold storage facilities.